 What Will Levin Papantonio Do To Maximize My Claim

-Immediately after you retain our services, we will begin taking the following actions in order to prove your claim and damages, and prevent the insurance company and opposing side from minimizing your claim.
+Immediately after you retain our services, we will begin taking the following actions to prove your claim, and to prevent the insurance company from minimizing your claim.

 - We will take photographs and video of your injuries; the scene where the injury occurred; and all objects involved in the incident (such as the motor vehicles involved).